Srihari1176/stock_app/README.md

 Market data and charts

-News flow and context
+News flow and market context

 Alerts and user preferences

 Scalable frontend and backend architecture

-Instead of building a small demo, I chose to build a production-style stock dashboard focused on Indian markets, solving real issues like symbol compatibility, third-party limitations, and data reliability.
+Instead of building a small demo, I chose to build a production-style stock dashboard focused on Indian markets, solving real issues such as symbol compatibility, third-party limitations, and data reliability.

 🧱 Architecture Overview